yuloh/blog/content/posts/electron-context-bridge.md

 Lately I've been building [a desktop app](https://github.com/matt-allan/expanse/) with [Electron](https://www.electronjs.org/) that helps you avoid repetitive strain injuries.
 Electron lets you build native desktop apps using web technologies.
 Combining native and web development creates unique security risks that weren't readily apparent to me when I started.

-The Electron docs have [a great section on security](https://www.electronjs.org/docs/tutorial/security), but there aren't a lot of examples showing how an Electron app built following those best practices works.
+The Electron docs have [a great section on security](https://www.electronjs.org/docs/tutorial/security), but there aren't a lot of examples showing how an Electron app built following those best practices actually works.
 I'm going to attempt to fill that gap with this article.

 ## Background